 Gas cost is determined by supply/demand mechanisms.
 Those transactions that offer a higher gas are given priority by the miners.
 The lower the gas, the longer time a transaction needs to be confirmed and included in a block.

-Stuck transactions are transactions that for whatever reason don’t get approved.
+Stuck transactions are pending transactions that for whatever reason don’t get approved.
 The most common reason is low gas or network congestion.
 Eventually these transactions get cancelled (expelled from the transaction pool), but until they are not, no other transaction can be signed with the same private key (no transaction with a higher nonce number can be processed).
 Wallets generally offer the option to either speed up the transactions, or to cancel it.
 When even this does not help, a transaction can be sent with the same nonce number (with nonce set manually) and with a higher gas (at least 10% higher) to override the stuck transaction.

 CRYPTO SAFETY RULE NUMBER ONE:

 Your seed phrase and keys is what controls your coins and tokens.